 Mug Cake Ingredients

-- ghee – you can also sub with refined coconut oil or unsalted grass-fed butter
+- Ghee: You can also sub with vegan butter, refined coconut oil or unsalted grass-fed butter.

-- 1 large egg (I don’t recommend using a flax egg)
+- Egg: You’ll need one large egg (we don’t recommend using a flax egg)

 As you can see, this cake is made with lemon juice and lemon zest, so you don’t have to worry about it lacking in the lemon department.
 And feel free to make your mug cake a little fancier with these extra topping ideas!